roelmagdaleno/wp-countup-js/readme.txt

 1. Screenshot-1: Output counters on the site.
 2. Screenshot-2: Shortcode example.
 3. Screenshot-3: Plugin options page.
+4. Screenshot-4: CountUp.js Options inside shortcode.
+5. Screenshot-5: Output counters on the site with individual prefix and suffix.

 == Changelog ==

 = 1.0 =
 * Release

+= 1.1 =
+* jQuery issue was solved.

+= 2.0 =
+* Now you can add the options from CountUP.js Options Page inside of the shortcode.
+Please check Usage and Options for more information.

+= 2.1 =
+* All counters started their animation before to reach the target counter.
+Now, when you scrolled to the target counter, the counter will start their animation.

 == Upgrade Notice ==